 Blueberries are a fashionable item in the garden and on the plate.

-If the thought of all the delicious dishes that blueberries can be a part of don't tempt your taste buds then maybe the health properties will make you an advocate for this intriguing berry.
-Blueberries are vitamin rich and high in antioxidants, with properties beneficial in fighting heart disease, aiding against aging skin and boosting brain development.
+Blueberries are both vitamin rich and high in antioxidants, with properties that are beneficial in fighting heart disease, aiding against aging skin and boosting brain development.

-The soil needs to drain well, while still providing moisture.
+The soil needs to drain well, whilst still providing moisture.
 If your soil tends to retain water or bog, then building elevated beds would be an advantage.
-Raised beds are also a good option where natural soil quality is poor.

-No matter what soil your blueberry patch is in, come September, December and February apply an acid fertiliser.
-This will maintain good plant growth and health, and thus promote good yields.
-Be careful not to apply too much at once, as it simply washes away before it is of use to the plant - little and often is most beneficial.
+No matter what soil your blueberry patch is in, come September, December and February apply an Acid fertilizer.
+This will maintain good plant growth and health, and thus promote good yields of berries.
+Be careful not to apply too much at once, as it simply washes away before it is of use to the plant – little and often is most beneficial.

 Blueberry plants are shallow rooted, requiring regular watering during the drier summer months.
 Regular watering is particularly important to establish the plants in the first couple of years.

-If you're short on space blueberries can be grown in pots.
-Mix an acid fertiliser through the potting mix when planting and use it as a supplementary food three times a year.
-When growing in pots, it is important that they are watered regularly.
-The biggest failure of plants growing in pots is the lack of water, so beware and make a deal with your neighbour to take alternate holidays so as to water one another's pots in their absence!
+When growing in pots, it is particularly important that they are watered regularly.
+The biggest failure of plants growing in pots is the lack of water, so beware and make a deal with your neighbor to take alternate holidays so as to water one another's pots in their absence!

 As a general rule planting two plants for each blueberry lover in your household will give you enough berries to use.